Welcome to today's edition of the Rush 24-7 podcast.

 And now we go to the phones.

-I went go to the phones today.
+I went, go to the phones today.

-It's all about jobs, it's all about the unemployed.
+It's all about the unemployed.

 It's all about business owners who want to hire or having to lay off what it's going to take to improve things.

-We're going to start in Virginia Beach, Virginia, with Maria.
+We're going to start in Virginia Beach, Virginia with Maria.

 You're up first.

-Great to have you on our own jobs summit show today.
+Great to have you on our own Jobs Summit show today.

 Hi.

-Hi, Russ.
+Hi, Rush.

 Nice to speak to you.